AlinaBrode/am_lang/docs/plans.md

 * take an entry from pdf with armenian-expat community, make a move
 * check whether all is OK in meta for Yandex and Google (references with / and without /)
 * write an example for const object article, make a reference
+* Cross-promotion — swap mentions with related channels; submit to channel directories/ratings (e.g., TGStat) to gain external discovery.
+* span of time when it is possible to edit telegram posts

 * on pause until Yerevan